10 Iodine Health Benefits (& Why We Need More of It)

 Iodine is fuel for reproductive glands as well as the thyroid.
 Studies suggest that getting enough iodine can help prevent fibrocystic breast disease, preeclampsia, ovarian cancer, ovarian cysts, vaginitis, polycystic ovary syndrome, and even breast cancer.
 Enough iodine in the body is also one aspect of a healthy pregnancy .

 #8.
-Iodine Helps Prevents Hair Loss
+Iodine Helps Prevent Hair Loss

 Besides protecting the skin and eyes from UV radiation, adequate levels of iodine can give your skin and hair a healthy glow.
 This is because iodine is involved in cellular rejuvenation .
-Healthy iodine levels also prevent hair loss because of the nutrients supplied to the thyroid gland .
+Healthy iodine levels also help prevent hair loss because of the nutrients supplied to the thyroid gland .
 Iodine in combination with other essential minerals such as iron, magnesium, and zinc can be a powerful internal tonic for thinning hair.

 #9.
 Iodine Maintains Strong Teeth and Bones

 Iodine assists in the production of strong teeth and bones by being a key player in calcium absorption.
 In fact, the connection between low iodine, low calcium absorption, and hypothyroidism has been known by researchers for at least the last hundred years .

 One of the functions of the thyroid is the production of calcitonin, a hormone which helps balance blood calcium levels.
 This mechanism not only leads to maintain strong bones; it also plays a role in healthy functioning of the nervous system, heart and muscles.